spotinst/help/src/docs/managed-instance/features/data-volume-persistence.md

 # Data Volume Persistence

-Data volume persistence maintains the data volumes during Spot instance replacement.
-All the data on the volumes that were attached at the time of the previous instance termination will be present on the new instance, using the same BlockDeviceMapping configuration upon instance replacement.
+Data volume persistence maintains the data volumes during spot instance replacement.
+The data on the volumes that were attached at the time of the previous instance termination will be present on the new instance, using the same BlockDeviceMapping configuration upon instance replacement.

+The [flow diagram](elastigroup/features/stateful-instance/stateful-elastigroup-flow) describes on a high level how Spot manages the persistence of managed instances.

 ## Configure Data Volume Persistence

-To configure data volume persistence head to the Managed Instance's configuration, select `Persistent Resources`, check the `Persist Data Volumes` option, and then select a persistence method.
+1. To configure data volume persistence, go to the Managed Instance configuration and select Persistent Resources.
+2. Mark the Persist Data Volumes option and select a persistence method.

 <img src="/managed-instance/_media/data-volume-persistence-01.png" />

-Managed Instances provide the following methods for data volume persistence:
+Managed Instance provides the methods described below for data volume persistence.

+### Snapshot Backups

-- Snapshot Backups: Periodic snapshots of any data volumes are taken while the instance is running.
-For each data volume, 3 snapshots are kept.
-Upon Spot instance replacement, a new EBS volume is created from the latest snapshot and is attached to the new instance upon launch by updating the it's launch specification's Block Device Mapping.
+Periodic snapshots of data volumes are taken while the instance is running.
+Upon spot instance replacement, a new EBS volume is created from the latest snapshot and is attached to the new instance upon launch by updating the block device mapping in the configuration.

+### Reattach

-- Reattach: Recommended for large data volumes.
+This method is recommended for large data volumes.
 The same EBS volume is detached from the original instance and reattached to the newly launched instance.
-If the new instance is launched in a different AZ, a snapshot is used to create a new volume and attach it to the new instance (as volumes can't be migrated between AZ's).
-Initially, volumes can be created based on the AMI's Block Device Mapping upon the Managed Instance's first Resume, or attached via the AWS console.
-The same volumes are maintained as long as the instance is launched within the same Availability Zone.
+If the new instance is launched in a different availability zone, a snapshot is used to create a new volume and attach it to the new instance (as volumes cannot be migrated between availability zones).
+Initially, volumes can be created based on the AMI block device mapping upon the managed instance's first Resume, or attached via the AWS console.
+The same volumes are maintained as long as the instance is launched within the same availability zone.

 ## Suspend User Data Execution Until Volumes are Available